 5. There have been Nuri crashes before this – so, what was the contributory factor of those crashes?
 What was action taken to curtail future crashes?
 Did anyone slept on the recommendations?

-So, uncle Lim, there are more relevant questions to be asked than harping on the how dangerous the helicopter is and how some VVIP been seen avoiding a ride in it.
-That is not the point because by design, the Sea King has a good track record but when it comes to maintenance, upgrading and even flying them, the best equipment in the hands of human can be disastrous or fatal.
+So, Uncle Lim, there are more relevant questions to be asked than harping on how dangerous the helicopter is and how some VVIPs have been seen avoiding a ride in it.
+That is not the point because by design, the Sea King has a good track record but when it comes to maintenance, upgrading and even flying them, the best equipment in the hands of humans can be disastrous or fatal.

-The investigation into the tragedy will take time and until then, we will never know what caused the crash – human factor or the hardware.
-So, given the history of the helicopter around the world, I won’t be too quick to pin point it to the helicopter (not yet) until the official investigation is out.
+The investigation into the tragedy will take time and until then, we will never know what caused the crash – the human factor or the hardware.
+So, given the history of the helicopter around the world, I won’t be too quick to pinpoint it to the helicopter (not yet) until the official investigation is out.

 Read also